StreakyCobra/dm42-skin/README.md

 screen, but it does not have impact on the skin size.
 If omitted if defaults to twice the `x` magnification.
 Finally the skin name can be optionally passed to give meaningful names to your skins.

+The adaptive screen size for [Plus42][] is subject to some rounding that shows off as content not using the whole screen at some scale.
+The size 12 for mobile works quite well though.